artefactual-labs/enduro/docs/installation.md

 ### Other dependencies

-#### MinIO + Redis
+#### S3-compatible storage + Redis

+Enduro can consume objects uploaded to S3-compatible object storage.
+The bundled development environment still uses MinIO, with [MinIO events via Redis][minio-redis-access], but the preferred configuration entry is now `watcher.s3` with `eventSource = "redis"` and `eventFormat = "minio"`.
-Enduro can consume objects uploaded to MinIO by listening to [MinIO events via Redis][minio-redis-access].
-MinIO and Redis can be considered dependencies only when Enduro is set up with at least one `watcher.minio` entry.
+Object storage and Redis can be considered dependencies only when Enduro is set up with at least one S3 watcher entry.

 #### Temporal Web UI